Viewing Configuration: Straight

 There are a couple differences between the two models.
 Although they sport the exact same optical and dimension specs, the angled model has a click-stop rotating feature allowing it to be twisted on an angle for the most convenient viewing.

 The carrying case is also specified to be compatible for use on the straight model while using it.
 Pentax doesn't specify this feature with the angled model, but it's been done with a little difficulty in removing the hood from the front of the lens.
 Once that's been achieved, it doesn't pose any interfering issues during use on the angled model.

 Does the PF-65EDA II come with an eyepiece?

 Just like its straight sibling, it's available with an included eyepiece and without.
 The included eyepiece will be the 20-60x model.
 Just be sure to confirm or to carefully read the description before assuming an eyepiece is included.

 Unfortunately, the focus knob is a single focus mechanism.
-However, this isn’t necessarily a bad thing.
-We do like to see dual focus on a long range spotter with the quality this one sports, but Pentax shows how well a single focus can function versus two, sloppy controls.
+However, this isn't necessarily a bad thing.
+We do like to see dual focus on a long range spotting scope with the quality this one sports but Pentax shows how well a single focus can function versus two sloppy controls.
 Pentax keeps quality where it needs to be and where they can provide it well.